Joonsar/Joonsar/README.md

 - 👋 Hi, I’m @Joonsar
-- 👀 I’m interested in making games with Unreal and Unity
+- 👀 Aspiring developer with a passion for creating interactive and engaging experiences through Unity.
+I'm on a journey to learn and grow, and I enjoy tackling complex problems.
+Currently focused on improving my skills in SQL, XAML, and C#.
+In my free time, you'll find me crafting exciting games and exploring innovative solutions.
+Let's connect and collaborate on projects that push the boundaries of technology!
-- 🌱 I’m currently learning Unity, C# and Python
+- 🌱

 <!---